DarrenOfficial/DarrenOfficial/README.md

 ### Hello world, I'm Darren, a backend developer 👨‍💻
 I like programming and I like networking and watching data go brrr

+### Hire me!
+Looking for System Administrator?
+Contact DarrenOfficial#3451 on discord or hi@darrennathanael.com

 _"Always trust what others say or write without ever questioning them.
 Especially their code." -Albert Einstein_